 The Nurse Educator courses are completely online, although some core courses may meet face-to-face one to four times a semester.
 This is accomplished through distance-learning technology from the Oxford campus and Jackson campus or other online technologies.

-Please note: Part-time and full-time plans of study are available and are designed by faculty with individual consideration given to students' goals and geographic locations.
+Flexible plans of study are available and are designed by faculty with individual consideration given to students' goals and geographic locations.
 Students will be given an individualized plan of study appropriate for their role by their academic adviser upon enrollment.

 Nurse Educator videos on YouTube: